Jozef Kovalík

-Jozef Kovalík ([ˈjɔzef ˈkɔʋaliːk]; born 4 November 1992) is a Slovak tennis player playing mostly on the ATP Challenger Tour.
-His highest ATP singles ranking was No. 80 reached on 22 October 2018, while his highest doubles ranking was No. 245 reached on 2 April 2018.
+Jozef Kovalík ([ˈjɔzef ˈkɔʋaliːk]; born 4 November 1992) is a Slovak professional tennis player who competes on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of world No. 80 and a doubles ranking of No. 245 reached in 2018.

 Career

-2010-2014: First Challenger title
+2010–2014: First Challenger title

 Kovalík together with Filip Horanský won bronze medal in doubles at 2010 Summer Youth Olympics.

-He won his first Challenger title on 17 August 2014, after beating second seed Andrey Kuznetsov.
+He won his first Challenger title as a wildcard on 17 August 2014 in Meerbusch, Germany, after defeating second seed Andrey Kuznetsov.
 He became the fourth player to win an ATP Challenger title while ranked outside the top 300.

-2016: ATP debut
+2016: ATP, Masters & Grand Slam debuts

 He played his first match at ATP level on 5 January 2016 in Chennai, where he lost in the first round.

-He played his first match at a Grand Slam on 18 January 2016 at the Australian Open, where he lost to fellow qualifier Marco Trungelliti in the first round.
+He played his first match at a Grand Slam at the 2016 Australian Open, where he lost to fellow qualifier Marco Trungelliti in the first round.

 At the 2016 BNP Paribas Open Kovalík won his first match at ATP level, defeating another qualifier Pierre-Hugues Herbert in the first round.
 He lost in two tight tie-breaks in the subsequent round, to fellow up-and-coming talent Dominic Thiem.
-Despite the loss his tennis was of an extremely high quality.
-Kovalík was able to win cheap points off his first serve, utilised an effective kicking second serve, and consistently hit his groundstrokes with great accuracy, power and depth.
+Despite the loss his tennis was of an extremely high quality as he was able to win cheap points off his first serve, utilised an effective kicking second serve, and consistently hit his groundstrokes with great accuracy, power and depth.
 In addition he remained mentally composed on key points and played intelligent tennis throughout.
-During the match he was watched by fellow Slovak and coach of Novak Djokovic, Marian Vajda.
+During the match he was watched by fellow Slovak and coach of Novak Djokovic, Marián Vajda.

 Kovalík won the 2016 Capri Watch Cup, his second title on the ATP Challenger Tour.

-2018: Top 100
+2017–2020: Roland Garros, Wimbledon & Top 100 debuts

 At the 2018 Sofia Open he had his best ATP tournament, reaching the semifinals and losing to Marius Copil in straight sets, 6–4, 6–2.
 Kovalík reached another ATP level semifinal at 2018 German Open in Hamburg, where he lost to the defending champion Leonardo Mayer.
-After this tournament Kovalík moved into Top 100 for the first time.
+After the tournament, Kovalík made his Top 100 debut on 30 July 2018.

+2024: Challenger titles, first Major wins, back to top 125

+He won his first Challenger title of the season and first since 2022 in Zadar, Croatia defeating Adrian Andreev in the final.

+Following a third final showing for the season at the 2024 Upper Austria Open in Mauthausen, where he lost to Lucas Pouille, Kovalik returned in the top 150 in the rankings on 20 May 2024.
+At 31 years old, he entered the main draw of the 2024 French Open as a lucky loser, after more than three years of absence at the Grand Slam level and recorded his first Major wins over Marcos Giron and 18th seed Karen Khachanov.
+As a result, he returned to No. 119 on 10 June 2024 and to No. 102 a month later on 15 July 2024.

 Performance timelines

 Singles

-Current through the 2022 Qatar ExxonMobil Open.
+Current through the 2024 French Open.